 Just one glance at the exposed brick vaults and candle-topped tables of Trzy Rybki should be enough to signal that this refined little restaurant on Szczepanski is all about style and quality.
 A recommendation of the Michelin Guide, the kitchen here serves up creative European dishes in the ilk of tempura oysters and liquorice-infused deer lions.
-That’s all bolstered by one truly excellent wine card that’s got its own offering of quality Moët champagne for good measure – no wonder it’s joined to the exclusive Stary Hotel
+That’s all bolstered by one truly excellent wine card that’s got its own offering of quality Moët champagne for good measure – no wonder it’s joined to the exclusive Stary Hotel!

 U Pani Stasi is never going to live up to the style and quality of many of the fine-dining joints on this list, but it’s certainly worth a mention for its mastery of the age-old Polish art of dumpling making.
 Yep, this tiny, stripped-down, Communist-esque joint just off the cobbles of the Small Market Square is perhaps the best place to go and try traditional plates of pierogi.
 Ruski (potato and cream cheese) flavour is the most popular, but be warned: the kitchen often runs out by early afternoon!

 There’s an argument to be had that India Masala is the single best curry house in Krakow.
 Touting a menu packed with paneer fries and Balti dishes, garlic naan and all your usual Anglo-Indian mashups, it’s perfect for that fix of cumin and ginger while out and about in eastern Europe.
 However, it’s perhaps the location that really makes this joint – it spills out onto the cobbles of the Small Market Square, boasting views of Saint Mary’s Church and excellent outdoor seating in the summer.